True-North-Intelligent-Algorithms/intro-to-data-analysis/docs/20_data_wrangling/50_Assignment2.md

 You will need the following datasets, men2013.txt, men2015.txt, men2018.txt, mean2019.txt, women2013.txt, women2015.txt, women2018.txt, and women2019.txt.

 The datasets can be found in the class repository under the 20_data_wrangling section.

+0. In our class we noticed that trying ```apple.loc['2012-12-7':'2012-12-10']``` did not work because the exact date was not present in the index.
+This could be annoying if trying to get results from one approximate date to another.  is there a way to bypass this error.
 1. In the example we use ```pd.read_fwf``` to open data.
 What is the ```pd.read_fwf``` function??
 Why do we use it in this case instead of ```pd.read_csv```??
 2. Why do we pass an extra parameter called ```name``` (hint for help on the ```pd.read_fwf``` function call ```help(pd.read_fwf```, it should list all the optional parameters)
 3. Why do we call ```.head(numRunnersToAnalyze()``` at the end of each ```read_fwf``` call??  (hint try changing the parameter numRunnersToAnalyze to 10 and rerun the notebook)